How Gen-Z shoppers are changing the world of Retail

 Two-thirds of younger shoppers (aged 16 to 24) wouldn’t continue shopping with their favourite brand due to concerns of business ethics and eco-friendliness.
 Those between the ages of 25 and 34 said they would defect to a competitive seller upon finding out that a brand didn’t meet their standards in terms of sustainability.
 51% of retailers stated that sustainability has become more important in the business world and 49% said the same applied to ethical standards.

-Based on 2,000 UK consumers & 300 UK-based retailers., Barclays x Censuswide
+Based on 2,000 UK consumers & 300 UK-based retailers, Barclays x Censuswide

 Barclay's report also revealed that 21% of UK-based retailers had severed ties with suppliers that didn’t meet stringent ethical and sustainable standards.